-The club’s junior section is open to all children from 4 up to the age of 17, regardless of colour or creed.
+The club’s junior section is open to all children from four up to the age of 17.

 All membership fees will be paid at registration, unless the committee has agreed on alternative arrangements.
 Any child who is not financial at the start of the playing season will not be allowed to take the field in competition.
-First Kicks registrations are welcome throughout the season.
+First Kicks registrations are welcome throughout the season (if space allows on the programme).
 Fees will be payable on a pro rata basis.

 All children, providing that they are financial members, injury free, and free of disciplinary measures, will be allowed to play in the weekly Capital Football competition, and whatever tournament they are chosen for.